texfaq/texfaq.github.io/FAQ-errmissitem.md

 \end{tabular}
 ```
 produces the error at the `\ `.
 This usage is just wrong; if you
-want to number the cells in a table, you have to do it ''by hand'':
+want to number the cells in a table, you have to do it "by hand":
 ```latex
 \newcounter{tablecell}
 ...